osisoft/Edge-Data-Store-Docs/content/installation/system-requirements.md

 # System requirements

 Edge Data Store is supported on a variety of platforms and processors.
-Install kits are available for the following platforms:
+Install kits are available for the  platforms listed in the following table.

 | Operating System | Installation Kit | Processor(s) |
 |-------------------|----------------------------------|-------------|